danielfett/draft-dpop/mainmatter.md

    was bound,
  * the `typ` field in the header has the correct value,
- * the `http_method` and `http_uri` claims match the respective values for the HTTP request in which the header was received,
+ * the `http_method` and `http_uri` claims match the respective values for the HTTP request in which the parameter was received,
  * the token has not expired, and
  * if replay protection is desired, that a JWT with the same `jti` value has not been received previously.